bruceravel/demeter/documentation/Athena/hephaestus.rst

         The Elam database and the full cross-sections were used in the calculation.

-This reports on an important physical parameter, the “absorption length”.
+This reports on an important physical parameter, the :quoted:`absorption length`.
 This is defined as the length of sample over which the intensity of the incident beam will be attenuated by 1/e, or about 63%, at the specified energy.
 Note that absorption length is an energy dependent parameter and that it changes significantly across an absorption edge.

 Here we see that 9000 eV photons will be e-fold attenuated in just over 1 millimeter of packed BN.
 To make a sample with an area of 1 square